Clydebank, Millers Point: House

 Clydebank is a good example all of the main features of Old Colonial Regency style.
 The building has two upper storeys from Lower Fort Street, with a basement that is cut into the steep slope down to Downshire Street.
 The upper floors are rendered and lined over brickwork, whilst the basement is in the rough coursed stone expected from an 1820s building.
 There is a finish on the ground floor that has a very high gloss level, perhaps an attempt to deter graffiti.

-The building is divided into the typical Georgian five bays of twelve pane windows to the upper floor with timber French doors with transomlight sashes below, each detailed with offset glazing beads typical of Regency detailing.
-The central entry door is a Georgian flush beaded six panel door with sidelights and a rectangular transomlight sash with ornate glazing beads.
+The building is divided into the typical Georgian five bays of twelve pane windows to the upper floor with timber French doors with transom light sashes below, each detailed with offset glazing beads typical of Regency detailing.
+The central entry door is a Georgian flush beaded six panel door with sidelights and a rectangular transom light sash with ornate glazing beads.
 The central upper window is a feature not often seen in a Georgian building, it is divided into two narrower openings either side of a stone pier each with an eight pane double hung window, which gives the impression the building was used as two residences, despite only having a single entry door.
 This window may have been introduced as a more recent alteration.
 The building had shutters until quite recently, but these have now been removed.

 The building is set back from the street behind rendered classical posts and an iron palisade fence, and the ground has been cut away to open up to a basement verandah underneath the timber framed ground floor entry balcony.
 The basement is in rough coursed stonework, including stone flagging and has a stone wall underneath the main villa wall.
 The main balcony is supported on stone walls and iron posts, and features cedar Doric columns on the ground floor level.
 The columns are paired at the corners and on both sides of the entry and support a hipped slate verandah roof.
 The hipped roof to the villa is also finished in slate with narrow timbered eaves, and is a U-shaped roof with a concealed central valley that runs parallel to the street and empties into what must be an internal downpipe against the neighbour's wall.
 There are four chimneys arranged symmetrically on the perimeter.